 The Lost Cat offers steep climbs, varied terrain, and scenic descents.
 Incredible valley views and historic buildings from the height of Vermont's marble boom.
 The 50K consists of roughly 50% trail (about half and half singletrack and doubletrack/jeep trail) and 50% road (10% pavement, 40% packed dirt/gravel)

 Starting down low at Town Hall in East Dorset, you'll get a rolling prelude to the climbs ahead.
 Historic orchards and stands of sugar maple line this part of the course.
 The course then transitions to steeper class 4 roads and trails on Mount Aeolus after a beautiful 5k singletrack section through old pine plantations above Emerald Lake.
 All distances are a single loop-type format, and will end back in town where they started.

 This is NOT a flat race!
 The half marathon has approximately 2,400' of climbing and the 50K has approximately 4,500'.

 If you don't like dirt roads, you won't like this course.
 In the style of classic races like the JFK 50 and the Vermont 100, the Lost Cat is a great way to showcase your speed and practice tough transitions while hitting a wide variety of terrain.
-This is not the most technical course, though some sections are technical enough to make you regret saying that.
 Depending on the year and how recently some of the jeep roads have washed out, some sections can look more like rocky technical trail or like smooth runable road.

 If you don't like trails, you won't like this course.
 2019's race featured a rock pile the size of a small house near the finish of the course.
 You can count on slippery, rocky, rooty, and quad-busting sections.
 Be prepared for lots of changing gears and some serious descents.